You’ll have to save all your hard-earned and shiny pennies to hire a professional photographer. You might be asking if it’s worth it.

 Before my shoot, I decided to make a prop box filled with the things I wanted to appear in my photos.
-I scheduled a fun prep call with my biz bestie Kris from With A K Writing, and we looked at all of my props.
+I brainstormed with a friend over Zoom and that made the prep so much fun.

 If she told me, “Yes put that in the box!”
 I did.
 How fun is it to plan out a photoshoot with your friend?

 Plus, friends usually know you and what makes the most sense with your personality.